AxlLind/libwebb/README.md

 }
 ```

 For API documentation, see the [library header file](./include/webb/webb.h).
+The API is fully documented using doxygen comments.

 See [./bin/webb.c](./bin/webb.c) for a small web server using the framework.